 In Greece, it is anticipated that demand will slip even further than 2017, due to the delay in the commencement of new public works and very weak private building activity, despite the emergence of certain tourism projects.
 Greek production in 2018 will once again be largely directed towards exports.

-In Southeastern Europe, the continuing economic recovery creates expectations for growth in the construction sector and an improvement in demand, at a mild pace.
-The Group's plants, which are currently operating below optimal capacity, are ready to address market demands at very competitive terms.
+In Southeastern Europe, the political reengagement of the European Union, combined with the continuing economic recovery creates expectations for measured growth in the construction sector over time.
+The Group's plants, which are currently operating well below capacity, are well placed to address market demand.